pmem/pmdk/doc/libpmemobj/pmemobj_ctl_get.3.md

 allocation class size.
 While theoretically limited only by **PMEMOBJ_MAX_ALLOC_SIZE**, for most workloads this value should be between 8 bytes and 2 megabytes.

+The `alignment` field is currently unsupported and must be set to 0.
+All objects have default alignment of 64 bytes, but the user data alignment is affected by the size of the chosen header.

 The `units_per_block` field defines how many units a single block of memory contains.
 This value will be rounded up to match the internal size of the